Moussaka is a Greek classic made of layered eggplant, potato, meat sauce and béchamel

 The various layers of moussaka (except for the béchamel ) can be made in advance and kept in the refrigerator for a day or two.
 This will make baking your dinner a breeze.

-- 2 pounds ground meat (our parents use a mixture of veal and lamb – but pork can also be used)
+- 2 pounds ground meat we use a mixture of veal and lamb-but pork can also be used

-- 3/4 cup tomato sauce (homemade is best but if you are not into canning and preserving tomatoes, use a good quality strained tomato sauce)
+- 3/4 cup (180 mL) tomato sauce we use homemade; but you can use a good quality strained tomato sauce

 - 7 medium sized eggplants

-- 2 liters of milk (our parents use 2% lactose free milk)
+- 2 liters milk we use 2% lactose free milk

-- 1/4 cup mizithra (or grated parmesan or romano cheese)
+- 1/4 cup (25 grams) mizithra cheese or grated parmesan or romano cheese

-- In a medium sized saucepan fry the finely diced onion in the olive oil until the onion is soft and slightly caramelized.
+- In a medium sized saucepan fry the finely diced onion in the 3/4 cup olive oil until the onion is soft and slightly caramelized.

 - Add your ground meat to the pot, breaking it apart so that you don’t have clumps of meat sticking together.

-- Add the tomato sauce, water, salt, cinnamon and pepper and cook over medium heat, covered, for one hour.
+- Add the 3/4 cup tomato sauce, 1/2 cup water, 1 1/2 teaspoon salt, 1/2 teaspoon cinnamon and 1/2 teaspoon pepper and cook over medium heat, covered, for one hour.

-- Peel and slice your potatoes into rounds.
+- Peel and slice your potatoes into rounds, about 1/4 inch thick.
 If you have a mandolin, this would be a good time to use it…otherwise use a knife (and be careful!).